Largest prehistoric animals: Avisauridae

+The Late Cretaceous Avisaurus was almost as large as Enantiornis.
+It had a wingspan around 1.2 m, a book estimate weight of 5.1 kg but a paper later estimated its weight up to 1.7 kg instead.

 Pengornithidae

 One of the biggest Early Cretaceous enantiornithine bird was Pengornis at 50 cm in length and skull length of 54.7 mm.

 Gargantuaviidae

 Gargantuavis is the largest known bird of the Mesozoic, a size ranging between the cassowary and the ostrich, and a mass of 140 kg like modern ostriches.
 In 2019 specimens MDE A-08 and IVPP-V12325 were measured at 1.8 m in length, 1.3 m in hip height, and 120 kg in weight.

 Dromornithiformes

 The largest dromornithid was Dromornis stirtoni over 3 m tall and 528–584 kg in mass for males.

 Gastornid (Gastornithiformes)

-Large individuals of Gastornis (also known as Diatryma) reaged up to 2 m in height.
+Large individuals of Gastornis reached up to 2 m in height.
 Weight of Gastornis ranges from 100 kg to 156 kg and sometimes to 180 kg for European specimens and from 160 kg to 229 kg for North American.

 Waterfowl (Anseriformes)

 Possibly flightless, the Miocene Garganornis ballmanni was larger than any extant members of Anseriformes, with 15.3–22.3 kg in body mass.
 Another huge anseriform was the flightless New Zealand goose (Cnemiornis).
 It reached 15–18 kg, approaching in size to small species of moa.